Powers Boothe, actor in "Agents of S.H.I.E.L.D," dies at 68

 In 1980, Boothe's leading role in the TV movie "Guyana Tragedy: The Story of Jim Jones" earned him an Emmy for "outstanding lead actor in a limited series or special."

+He accepted his Emmy in person unlike many nominees and presenters who boycotted the event as part of a Screen Actors Guild strike.

+"This is either the most courageous moment of my careers or the stupidest," he said while accepting the award, TIME magazine reported.

-More recently, Boothe starred as Senator Roark in "Sin City" and as Gideon Malick on Marvel's "Agents of S.H.I.E.L.D."
-He played a key role in the HBO series "Deadwood" as saloon owner Cy Tolliver.
+More recently, Boothe starred as Senator Roark in the "Sin City" franchise and as Gideon Malick on Marvel's "Agents of S.H.I.E.L.D."

 Friends and colleagues took on Twitter to express his condolences for Boothe's passing.